tdiprima/threejs-playground/docs/Multiple Textures.md

    // Create the geometry
    var geometry = new THREE.BoxGeometry(1, 1, 1);

+    // TODO: geometry.faces is undefined
+    // Tried r124, where geometry.faces works, but nothing shows up on screen.

    // Apply the materials to the geometry's faces geometry.faces.forEach(function (face) {